Transcript of Sold a Story E5: The Company

 (Music)

-Sold a Story is a podcast from American Public Media.
+Sold a Story is a podcast from APM Reports.
 It’s reported and produced by me, Emily Hanford, and Christopher Peak.
 Our editor is Catherine Winter.
 Digital editors are Andy Kruse and Dave Mann.
 We had mixing and sound design from Emily Haavik and Chris Julin.
 And original music by Chris Julin.
 Reporting and production help from Will Callan, Chole Marie Rivera and Angela Caputo.
 Fact checking by Betsy Towner Levine.
 Our theme music is by Jim Brunberg and Ben Landsverk of Wonderly.
 The final master of this episode was by Alex Simpson.
 Special thanks to Chris Worthington, Lauren Humpert, and Kristine Hutchens.

 Support for this podcast comes from the Hollyhock Foundation, the Oak Foundation, and Wendy and Stephen Gaal.